The formula to a better follow-up

 5. In your latest album, it is safe to assume you didn't play all the instrumentation, correct?
 Who was your backing band?

 "Sure, I just played the acoustic guitar and some of the keyboards, but if it wasn't for my friend Marc [Bolan] recommending Tony [Visconti] for me, I was screwed.
-I just kept Willie Wilson for drums, but Tony helped choosing some other people, that I'm grateful for their work of course, and helped recording some of the bass lines."
+I just kept Willie Wilson for drums, but Tony helped choosing some other people, that I'm grateful for their work of course, and helped recording some of the bass lines."8.
+Mr. Bowie, what influences you'd say that are on Cygnet Committee?
+And have you listened to your contemporary colleagues recently?

 "A bit unsure to say, but some of my personal experiences with buddhism, art and acting helped me a lot. *laughs*; I believe that my misfortunes before and during Rubber Band also shaped the sound of the record.
 Currently I'm listening to Bee Gees' newest album, I personally think that it is my favorite of this year.
-The boys of Pink Floyd [Sound] also have showed me their new album, it is wonderful too."
+The boys of Pink Floyd [Sound] also have showed me their new album, it is wonderful too."9.
+Can you tell us how it is?

 "Hey, come on, this would be a low kick!
 I believe that their sound developed a lot from what it was two years ago.
-It's a good album, no disappointments.
+It's a good album, no disappointments."14.
+What can you say about what you've recorded for the next album thus far?

 "As I said, I recorded one song so far.
 But I really didn't like the finished song.
 Probably I'll record it again, but, like I said, there are a few more songs to record."